Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 useState React

-Since the introduction of React Hooks in React v16.8, you can now manage data via states in functional components and work with lifecycle methods.
-This has led to many people adopting functional components over class components due to their cleaner syntax.
+Since the introduction of React Hooks in React v16.8, we can manage data via states in functional components and work with lifecycle methods.
+Over time, class components were outdated and deprecated in React.
+Functional components along with Hooks are the new standard way to write React components.

 }